Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like everything else, HTML is also subject to constant change, and some of these changes will no doubt affect WordPress.
+Important: Like all things online, HTML is also subject to frequent changes, and sometimes these changes will no doubt affect WordPress.

-Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to keep up with new advances in software and browser technology.
-As some of the tags used in older and even recent versions of WordPress get phased out of HTML5, you should expect that WordPress will also continue to update its core application in order to remain compatible with industry-wide HTML standards.
+Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced a number of new “tags” to keep up with new advances in software and browser technology.
+As several tags used in older and even recent versions of WordPress get phased out of HTML5, you should expect that WordPress will also keep updating its core application to ensure compatibility with industry-wide standards.

-Using HTML Formatting Tags In Your WordPress Content
+How To Use HTML Formatting Tags In WordPress

-We cover the WordPress Visual Editor and how to create posts and pages in separate ”how to” articles.
+We cover the WordPress Visual Editor and how to add content to posts and pages in other tutorials.

-If you would like to learn more about using HTML, see the tutorials in the website below:
+To learn more about using HTML, see the free tutorials in the website below:

-Here is a brief description of what each of the buttons in the Text Editor menu does with their corresponding HTML tag (see the screenshot above):
+Below is a brief description of the function of each of the Text Editor buttons with their corresponding HTML formatting tag (see the screenshot above):

 - i :